About Us

 Trustee/social media

-Throughout 2022, Kit helped publicise the Friends’ fundraising events that contributed to the building’s purchase.
-She is proud to follow in the footsteps of her grandmother, Capt.
-Edward’s sister, who was an original trustee of the former hospital.
+Kit is proud to follow in the footsteps of her grandmother, Capt.
+Edward’s sister, who, until 1948, was an original trustee of the hospital founded in his name.

 Alan Bennetts